manassaloi/manassaloi.github.io/_posts/2020-01-14-so-you-want-to-understand-ltv-churn.markdown

 [Diligence at Social Capital](https://medium.com/swlh/diligence-at-social-capital-part-1-accounting-for-user-growth-4a8a449fddfc)

-I will add more links to this blogpost as I read more on this topic
+I will add more links to this blogpost as I read more on this topic.

-Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)